Achievements and Certifications

 Give us an example of a very satisfying client relationship in which you’ve been with them from one destination to another throughout the growth of their business.

 We've got quite a few like that.
 Buddy Hoffman (Principal) and I had worked for a client that was a small, family-owned office in transition from the first generation to the second generation.
 We came in when the second generation was taking over to really help them get some processes and data in place so that they had better information to run the business.

-As a manager, how do you try to elevate new members of the staff to be their best?
+As a partner, how do you try to elevate new members of the staff to be their best?